Bio-protocol/Maize_Genome_Assembly_With_PacBio_Reads/README.md

 ```

+The output file of Canu assembly phase can be found [HERE](https://datacommons.cyverse.org/browse/iplant/home/moontree1985/analyses/bioprotocol/Canu).
+The instruction can be found in the input folder.

 #### Step 3: Assembly polishing
 1. Use Arrow to pollish the assembly
 - To improve the accuracy of the genome assembly, Arrow will be used to polish the contigs assembled from the Sequel System data by mapping a set of raw PacBio raw reads to the contigs and building a consensus of this read mapping.
 The variantCaller provided by GenomicConsensus package is the command line tool to call Arrow algorithm to get consensus and variant calling on the mapped reads.